 The south coast of Hayling Island consists of a dynamic shingle beach with several control structures in place.
 Management practices along the wider Hayling frontage consist of beach recycling and recharge.
 A large recharge of 500,000m3 of material in 1985 topped up the beach at Eastoke in response to repeated overtopping and flooding.
 Following this, beach recycling has continued to take place annually to reduce the flood risk to the Eastoke Peninsula.
 More information on the South Hayling Island Beach Management Plan can be found here.
+The latest information on the coastal change following recent storm events, condition of the timber revetments, erosion of the beach and an introduction to the evolution of Gunner Point can be found here.

 West Beach is situated on the south-west corner of Hayling Island between the Inn-on-the-Beach and the Hayling Golf Club.
 Structures here consist of a timber revetment and timber groynes which are reaching the end of their residual life.
 Behind the revetment are beach huts, a car park and a SSSI (Special Site of Scientific Interest) site.